The Core Build

 Standard Package:

-Upper paneling consists of the wall above the window or window pocket line and includes the entire ceiling.
+Installation of our Upper Paneling Kit consists of the wall above the window or window pocket line and includes the entire ceiling.
 It also includes the upper portion of the rear and slider doors when applicable.
 Perhaps the biggest benefit is Roost Vans trimming of the ‘B’ pillar plug.
-In order to cleanly address the plastic ‘B’ Pillar at the transition point, the factory plugs are heavily modified and fabric wrapped for a professional finished look.
+In order to cleanly address the ‘B’ Pillar at the transition point, the factory plugs are heavily modified and fabric wrapped for a professional finished look.
 For the ceiling, the most common option is Carbonized Vertical Grain 3-Ply Bamboo, finished with Osmo PolyX hard wax oil.
 However, fabric wrapped Baltic Birch is also available in many color options.

 Ceiling lighting is addressed during the upper paneling installation.
-Factory lighting is replaced with new LED puck lights when appropriate and 3-6 dimmable user controlled puck lights are added (assuming your build also includes core electrical work and panel).
+Factory lighting is typically repositioned and/or replaced with new LED puck lights when appropriate, and 3-6 dimmable user controlled puck lights are added (assuming your build also includes core electrical work and panel).

 For passenger vans with a rooftop AC unit, the ceiling is dropped to accommodate the AC ducting and factory shroud is modified (see below).